Goddard Public Records Directory

 Economy & Demographics

 Goddard, Kansas, has a diverse and growing economy, with a mix of retail, manufacturing, and service-based businesses.
-The city's economic development efforts are spearheaded by the Goddard City Administration, which works to attract new businesses and support existing enterprises.
+The city's economic development efforts are led by the Goddard City Administration, which works to attract new businesses and support existing enterprises.
 Information about the local economy, including employment data, major employers, and economic incentives, can be found on the city's website and through the Goddard Chamber of Commerce.

 Elections & Voter Records

 Applicants must provide their Kansas driver's license or state ID number, or the last four digits of their Social Security number.
-Voters must be U.S. citizens, Kansas residents, and at least 18 years old by election day.
+Voters must be U.S. Citizens, Kansas residents, and at least 18 years old by election day.
 Municipal elections in Goddard determine the mayor and city council positions.
 The city operates under a mayor-council government structure with staggered four-year terms for all elected officials.
 City elections typically occur in odd-numbered years on the first Tuesday in April, though dates can vary.
 The next municipal elections are scheduled for April 2025.
 Candidate filings, local ballot questions, and sample ballots are available through Goddard City Hall at 316-794-2441 or through the Sedgwick County election website.
 Residents can locate their assigned polling place by visiting sedgwickcounty.org/elections and using the polling place locator tool, or by calling 316-660-7100.
 The site also displays sample ballots based on address.
 Kansas permits advance voting by mail for any reason.
 Applications are available at sedgwickcounty.org/elections or ksvotes.org and must be received by the Tuesday before election day.
 Voters can also cast ballots during the advance voting period, typically the week before election day, at the Sedgwick County Election Office or designated advance voting sites.
 Public election records in Kansas include voter registration lists (available with restrictions), campaign finance reports filed with the Kansas Governmental Ethics Commission at ethics.kansas.gov, candidate filing documents, precinct-level election results, and poll worker rosters.
 The county election office publishes unofficial and certified results on its website following each election.
 In the November 2024 general election, Sedgwick County reported approximately 58-60% voter turnout for the presidential race, with over 150,000 ballots cast countywide.
 On November 3, 2026, Goddard and Sedgwick County voters will participate in the Kansas general election deciding multiple important offices.
 The 2026 ballot will include the race for Governor of Kansas (currently Laura Kelly's term expires, and the governorship is up for election), Kansas statewide constitutional officers including Attorney General and Secretary of State, all seats in the Kansas House of Representatives (125 districts), half the Kansas State Senate seats, and potentially Sedgwick County Commission seats, county offices such as Sheriff and District Attorney depending on term schedules, and local school board positions for USD 265.
-U.S. Senate seats for Kansas are not up in 2026 (Jerry Moran's term expires in 2028, Roger Marshall's in 2026—check current rosters).
+U.S. Senate seats for Kansas are not up in 2026 (Jerry Moran's term expires in 2028, Roger Marshall's in 2026, check current rosters).
 All registered Kansas voters receive sample ballots by mail before elections showing all races and questions specific to their address.

 Frequently Asked Questions